Ride Concepts Hellion Elite

 Shoe fit is a tricky thing to discuss in reviews, and my hope is always that a buyer has an opportunity to try on a shoe before buying.
 That said, for my relatively narrow and high-arched feet, the Hellion Elite feels quite comfortable right out of the gate.
 Like the Five Ten Freerider Pro, the fit is definitely on the narrower side in the toe box, which is great news for me but may be a no-go for some folks with wider feet.
 Length-wise, the Hellion Elite fits quite a bit larger than other US Men’s size 10 shoes I’ve used — I actually was given these shoes to test by another reviewer who typically rides a size 10 and found them too big.
 I’m typically between size 10.5-11 myself, and these size 10 Hellion Elites were bang-on for my foot, so I’d recommend sizing down by a half or even full size.
 As always, it’s a good idea to try shoes on before buying.

-[Note from David Golay: I was originally going to review these, but as Zack said, the size 10 ended up being pretty long on my feet, and, conveniently, they fit him much better.
-Width-wise, they were about right for me, but I’ve got a very wide forefoot, in particular.
-I’m in agreement with Zack’s assessment that these run long.]
+[Note from David Golay: I was originally going to review these, but as Zack said, the size 10 (my typical shoe size) ended up being pretty long on my feet, and, conveniently, they fit him much better.
+Width-wise, they were about right for me, but I’ve got a somewhat wide forefoot.
+I’m in agreement with Zack’s assessment that these run long — but suspect that folks with wider feet will have a hard time sizing down, too.]

 I do have a couple of small gripes with the fit of these shoes, the first being the heel cup.
 While others may feel differently, it feels like the heel cup on this shoe is ever so slightly too shallow for my foot.
 While I didn’t run into any significant heel lift issues, it felt like my heel was often on the brink of wanting to lift out of the shoe, primarily while in hike-a-bike scenarios.
 On the bike, this proved a non-issue.